DakshaLearning/ApacheDeeplearning/chapter_install/install.md

 Both this book and MXNet are keeping improving.
 You may want to check a new version from time to time.

-1. This URL  https://d2l.ai/d2l-en.zip always points to the contents.
+1. This URL  https://classic.d2l.ai/d2l-en.zip always points to the contents.
-2. You can upgrade `d2l` by `pip install d2l -U` or even just install the latest version from Github by `pip install git+https://github.com/d2l-ai/d2l-en`.
-3. MXNet can be upgraded by `pip install MXNet -U` as well.
+2. MXNet can be upgraded by `pip install MXNet -U` as well.

 ## GPU Support